katiejolly/why-you-should-use-git/README.md

 ![clone the repository](images/clone.JPG)

 6. Navigate over to Sourcetree.
+First we need to make sure you have HTTPS set up as your protocol.
+Click `Remote` at the top of the screen to see your remote repositories.
+Select `Edit Accounts...` and then click on your account.
+For protocol it should say HTTPS.
+If it says SSH, change it.

 7. Click `Clone` at the top of the page.
 Your screen should look like this!